deepskies/DeepAstroUDA/README.md

 | [Using Input Data + Input Training Configuration](#data-config) |

-Checking links in paper [DeepDance Available Commands](#deep) -- feature table with hyperlink to different approaches to using DeepDance
+Checking links in paper [DeepAstroUDA Available Commands](#deep) -- feature table with hyperlink to different approaches to using DeepAstroUDA

 ### Approach 1: Run Examples <a name="example"></a>

 ### Approach 2: Input Data + Default Training Configuration <a name="data-default"></a>

 ### Approach 3: Input Data + Input Training Configuration File <a name="data-config"></a>
+>

 ### Authors
 - Aleksandra Ćiprijanović